tomalex0/request-postman/README.md

 # request-postman
-Generate postman json from request-debug
+Generate not so exact postman json from request-debug

+- `npm install request`
+- `npm install request-debug`